devsecopsbiz/cookbook/README.md

 1. Start by setting up a Docker host for later use:

     ## Deploy a template with the Azure Docker VM extension
     Let's use an existing quickstart template to create an Ubuntu VM that uses the Azure Docker VM extension to install and configure the Docker host.
-You can view the template here: [Simple deployment of an Ubuntu VM with Docker](https://github.com/Azure/azure-quickstart-templates/tree/master/docker-simple-on-ubuntu).

-    You need to login onto the [Azure Portal](https://portal.azure.com), and access the Cloud Shell, setting it up to *Bash*.
+    You need to login onto the Azure Portal (`https://portal.azure.com`), and access the Cloud Shell, setting it up to *Bash*.

     ![](img/AzureCloudShell.png)